larryease2/Sales-Data-Analysis-Project/README.md

 ---
 ## Project Overview

 This project collects and analyses sales data from various regions, markets, and stores.
-The goal is to provide insights into revenue, units sold, line of business, products, stores and markets over different periods.
-The analysis focuses on understanding revenue trends and sales performance across regions, stores, and markets and calculating key metrics such as average revenue by region using a pivot table.
+The goal is to provide insights into revenue, units sold, line of business, products, stores and markets over different periods(2014 - 2015).
+The analysis focuses on understanding revenue trends and sales performance across regions, stores, and markets and calculating key metrics such as average revenue by region.

 ---
 ## Data Sources